 The athame has a few different energetic and spiritual correspondences.

 - In most Wiccan and occult traditions, it has masculine energy.
 It’s a phallic symbol that corresponds to male deities and maleness in general.
 The black handled athame is often used with the chalice, which represents feminine energy.

-- It is energetically projective, meaning it directs and projects energy.
+- This magical tool is energetically projective, meaning it directs and projects energy.

 - Its colors are red and yellow.